Our Initiatives: Carbon Neutrality

 By 2030, We Aim to Attain Net Zero CO2 Emissions at All Our Factories

-As of 2023, 31 out of approximately 250 Panasonic Group factories have already achieved this milestone.
-We are continuing to increase the number of our zero CO2 factories with the aim of ensuring that all our factories have gained this status by 2030.
+As of fiscal 2025, the number of factories of about 250 Panasonic Group factories that have already reached this milestone had reached 45, achieving the fiscal 2025 target of 37 factories.
+We are continuing to increase the number of our net zero factories2 with the aim of ensuring that all our factories have gained this status by 2030.

-A world map showcasing the expansion of net zero CO2 factories.
-As of 2023, a total of 31 locations, including 8 in North, Central, and South America, 1 in Europe, 4 in Southeast Asia, 9 in China and Northeast Asia, and 9 in Japan, have achieved net zero CO2 emissions.
+A world map showcasing the expansion of net zero factories.
+As of fiscal 2025, a total of 45 locations, including 6 in North, Central, and South America, 1 in Europe, 5 in Southeast Asia and India, 14 in China and Northeast Asia, and 19 in Japan, have achieved net zero CO2 emissions.

-The Key to Achieving Zero CO2 Factories Lies in Saving Energy and in the Utilization and Procurement of Renewable Energy.
+The Key to Achieving Net Zero Factories2 Lies in Saving Energy and in the Utilization and Procurement of Renewable Energy.

-Our efforts toward achieving zero CO2 factories include adopting energy-saving measures such as transitioning to LED lighting and implementing energy management systems utilizing AI.
+Our efforts toward achieving net zero factories2 include adopting energy-saving measures such as transitioning to LED lighting and implementing energy management systems utilizing AI.

 The introduction of solar power systems, energy storage systems, hydrogen fuel cells, and the combination of utilizing renewable energy on-site and procuring 100% renewable energy externally, also help us reduce factory CO2 emissions to net zero.